 If you want our recommendations to go with Samsung Galaxy Tab A 8.4 2020, it’s the best overall choice.
-It’s perfect for multimedia purpose – reading, watching movies, videos, video calls, chatting, emailing, etc. It can easily handle lightweight gaming and even heavyweight gaming on lower settings.
-If you’re going for a device where you want to do some work, we would recommend a chrome OS device – Lenovo Chromebook Duet, it’s the best multi-task device under $300, you will get everything that’s expected from these devices and a bit more.
+It’s perfect for multimedia purposes – reading, watching movies, videos, video calls, chatting, emailing, etc. It can easily handle lightweight gaming and even heavyweight gaming on lower settings.
+If you’re going for a device where you want to do some work, we recommend a chrome OS device – Lenovo Chromebook Duet.
+It’s the best multi-task device under $300.
+You will get everything that’s expected from these devices and a bit more.

 If you want something more premium with better specifications, features, S pen, Keyboard…unfortunately, you will have to increase your budget, these are the best tablets you can get for your money worth.

-Thanks for reading, if you have any questions, feel free to drop us a line below, we’re happy to answer your questions and help you out with advice.
+Thanks for reading.
+If you have any questions, please drop us a line below.
+We’re happy to answer your questions and help you out with advice.